 Hello my name is James, I started Pretend as a show on Leeds Student Radio in February 2018 and built this website as I looked to extend the brand after graduating from university.
-I have since gone on to work with the likes of Love Supreme Jazz Festival (marketing), Jayda G and RA (photography) and promoted the work of musicians in the UK through this “Pretend” platform.
+I have since gone on to work with the likes of Love Supreme Jazz Festival (marketing), Jayda G, BICEP and RA (photography) and promoted the work of musicians in the UK through this “Pretend” platform.

 This page details the events I have worked on and gives links to some of my radio, photography and video portfolio.
 All work displayed on this page is my own unless stated otherwise.

 I have a degree in Philosophy, Politics and Economics from the University of Leeds, where I wrote my dissertation on the economic value of music among young people in Leeds.
 This is available upon request.